-Title: Testing AI systems
+Title: Desiderata for testing AI systems

 Abstract: Today Artificial intelligence ( AI ) is at the centre stage for enterprises embracing digital transformation.
 AI systems are predicated upon generation of insights and patterns from large input data.
 Testing AI systems is complex due to the lack of test oracles and non deterministic nature of relationships.
 We present a bird's-eye view of testing challenges of AI systems.
 We also popular techniques for testing AI systems.
 Key among them include metamorphic testing, and Testing of explainability.

 Srinivas Padmanabhuni is a Ph.D. in Artificial Intelligence.
 Srinivas Padmanabhuni co-founded CityMandi.com a next-generation AI-enabled smart B2B startup in Agri Tech focused on farm to fork.
 He has been the past president of ACM India, the top professional organization of computing professionals.
 He is the chief Mentor for Tarah technologies an AI consulting and training company.
 He specializes in areas of software engineering, AI and Machine Learning.
 Earlier, he was a Principal Research Scientist and Associate Vice President at Infosys where he overlooked the university innovation ecosystem, alongside research and innovation group in Infosys Labs.
 He has won several other awards including the excellence award for Innovation at Infosys, Research excellence award at the University of Alberta, and Merit award at IIT Kanpur.

 Title: IoT in Smart Grid: A Software Engineering Perspective